waderly/metrictank/docs/installation.md

 ## Set up elasticsearch

-Also here, you can just install it and start it with default settings.
+Here, you can also just install it and start it with default settings.

 ## Set up statsd